-The 88 page report goes into detail around all of these recommendations, justifying the need to end the cycle of generational poverty and pointing to a basic financial reality that two incomes are better than one.
-It is one of the best blueprints out there for solving poverty in America, precisely because of the focus on family.
+The 88-page report goes into detail about all of these recommendations, justifying the need to end the cycle of generational poverty and pointing to a basic financial reality that two incomes are better than one.
+It is one of the best blueprints out there for solving poverty in America precisely because of the focus on family.

 In the context of our faith and reports like the one referenced above, it is important to recognize that, while the two-parent family is the most supportive environment, they are not always the reality.
 Single parents, divorced parents, and extended family raising children need help and support rather than condemnation.
 It is equally important that we keep this understanding in our approach to immigration policies and enforcement, which tend to tear families apart and vilify families in the characterization of them as “chains” of migrants.

 Starting in the Book of Genesis, Sacred Scripture makes clear that God’s plan for mankind hinges on the family.
 “It is not good that the man should be alone” (Gen 2:18).
 Care for our brothers and sisters begins with care for our sons and daughters; it is the first and most important work of charity that we can practice.
 While it takes a special kind of love and energy to provide foster care for children, we must all work to foster care and support for the families in our parishes, neighborhoods, and communities.
 It is our best hope for ending the spread of poverty and its debilitating impact on our human society.